Baseflow/flutter-geolocator/README.md

 ## Features

-* Get current location one-time
+* Get the current location of the device
 * Get continuous location updates

 ## Usage